Trade and Manufacturing

 Few issues are more important to Western North Carolina than U.S. trade policy.
 International trade must be fair.
 When a foreign country’s industries export goods to the United States, we must require that they allow our American industries to have access to their markets.
 Otherwise, the only thing we ship overseas are American jobs.

-CAFTA and previous trade agreements like the North American Free Trade Agreement (NAFTA) have been disastrous for North Carolina manufacturing industries like textiles and furniture.
+Previous trade agreements, like the North American Free Trade Agreement (NAFTA), have been disastrous for North Carolina manufacturing industries, such as textiles and furniture.
 When NAFTA went into effect in 1994, the hope was that new markets for American products would be opened in Mexico and that increased trade would benefit both countries.
 Instead, many Mexican markets remained closed and cheap Mexican labor stole American jobs.
-North Carolina was hit harder than any state, losing over 200,000 jobs and counting.
+North Carolina was hit harder than any state, losing over 200,000 jobs.

 That is why Congressman McHenry supported President Trump’s efforts to renegotiate and ratify the U.S. – Mexico – Canada Agreement (USMCA), a vast improvement for manufacturing in Western North Carolina.
 Specifically, the new, stand-alone chapter for textiles and apparel and stronger rules for customs enforcement in the USMCA agreement will benefit the many businesses across the Tenth District involved with the textile industry.